• Home

 Serving Suggestions

 This casserole is already a full meal — you’ve got your protein and your potatoes all in one dish.
-But if you want to round it out, a simple green vegetable works perfectly alongside it.
-Steamed broccoli, roasted green beans, or even a basic side salad are all I usually add.
+But if you want to round it out, a simple green vegetable works well alongside it.

 Dinner rolls or crusty bread are great for soaking up the creamy sauce around the edges of the dish.
 If you’re feeding a crowd or want to stretch it further, a side of canned corn or sweet peas rounds the meal out without any extra cooking.

 Note: this recipe makes a generous amount.
 For a family of four, I often halve the recipe and use a smaller baking dish.
-It scales down easily and the timing stays about the same.

 Cheesy pork chop and hash brown casserole fresh from the oven